smackers/smack/README.md

 * Upgrades to SMACK infrastructure to more recent versions of Rust
 * Sound implementation of missing LLVM features used by Rust but not Clang

-## Contact me for ideas, bugs and other use cases
+## I am interested in your ideas, bugs reports and other use cases
 [Mark S. Baranowski](mailto:baranows@cs.utah.edu)

 # Information pertaining to the core SMACK tool